Hiring bias occurs when only one kind of voice sits at the table where important decisions are made.

 Culture Adds vs Culture Fits

-The reason there are so many mediocre company cultures that look and sound the same is that most are only looking for candidates that fit into their current mold – they aren’t actively trying to find people who will bring something new or unexpected to the table.
+The reason there are so many mediocre company cultures that look and sound the same is that most are only looking for candidates that fit into their current mould – they aren’t actively trying to find people who will bring something new or unexpected to the table.
 Bold ideas and real-life experience outside of the status quo should be celebrated and embraced, not feared or ignored, especially if the culture is built on a solid foundation.

 Workable interviewed Diane Hessan, CEO of The Startup Institute about how to minimize hiring bias and foster diversity in the workplace.
 The institute surveyed employees from 300 companies about what makes a great hire.
 They found that soft skills are valued more than technical skills and a high IQ.
 It turns out, according to Diane, that what most companies value is “the ability to work in an unclear, unstructured, stressful environment without freaking out.”
 This is good news for startups and scaleups because, let’s be honest, small businesses are as scrappy as they come.
-Therefore, it could be considered a blessing when you arrive at candidates who are motivated, hungry and not too engrained in any legacy silos or specific work cultures.
+Therefore, it could be considered a blessing when you arrive at candidates who are motivated, hungry and not too ingrained in any legacy silos or specific work cultures.

 Being selective is different from being biased